 APPENDIX C

 DESCRIPTIONS OF RELATED PLANS, STUDIES & REGULATIONS

 I. COUNTY-WIDE PLANNING POLICIES

 II.
 THURSTON COUNTY PLANS RELATED TO LAND USE

 - A. City/County Joint Plans (Part of the Comprehensive Plan)

 - B. Other Plans Adopted as Part of the Comprehensive Plan

 - C. Special Purpose or Special Function Plans Adopted Separately from the Comprehensive Plan

-- III.
+III.
 LAND USE RELATED REGULATIONS AND ORDINANCES

 - A. Land Use

 - B. Land Division

 - C. Roads--Bikeways

 - D. Historic

 - E. Septic Systems (Also Animal-Pasture Practices)

 - F. Water Systems

 - IV.
 PLANS AND STUDIES OF LAND USE INTEREST OR FOR RESOURCE

 - A. Transportation

 - B. Recreation

 - C. Wetlands, Shorelines and Water Resources

 - D. Energy

 - E. Growth Management

 - F. Olympia Airport

 - G. Economic Development

 - H. Historic Resources

 - I. General

 I. COUNTY-WIDE PLANNING POLICIES

 The County-Wide Planning Policies are the framework for county and city comprehensive plans developed and adopted pursuant to the State Growth Management Act.
 The policies are to ensure that city and county comprehensive plans are consistent.
-The policies for Thurston County were developed by the Board of County Commissioners and representatives of elected city and town councils.
+The policies for Thurston County were developed by the Board of County Commissioners and representatives of elected city and town

+councils.
 Public hearings were held on the policies, and they were subsequently ratified by the city and town councils and adopted by the Board of County Commissioners.
-They include policies on the subjects of urban growth areas and their boundaries, orderly development and provision of services within growth areas, joint city and county planning within growth areas, siting county-wide and state-wide public capital facilities, analysis of fiscal impact, economic development and employment, affordable housing, transportation, environmental quality, and process policies (population projections and urban growth areas and review of these policies).
-Here you can find the latest version of Thurston County's Countywide Planning Policies.
+They include policies on the subjects of urban growth areas and their boundaries, orderly development and provision of services within growth areas, joint city and county planning within growth areas, siting county-wide and state-wide public capital facilities, analysis of fiscal impact, economic development and employment, affordable housing, transportation, environmental quality and process policies (population projections and urban growth areas and review of these policies).
+Copies are available at local libraries or from Thurston County.

 II.
 THURSTON COUNTY PLANS RELATED TO LAND USE

 The Comprehensive Plan is the umbrella planning document for all of Thurston County's land use related special plans and regulatory documents.
 It is the "master plan" because it contains the vision and direction for the county's future development in the form of statements of goals, objectives and policies for all aspects of the natural and built environment.
 It also identifies the parts of the county where growth and rural levels of development should occur, along with corresponding levels of supporting public services and facilities.

 Three categories of plans are described in this section.
 First are joint plans, which are components of the Comprehensive Plan.
 They contain policies for urban growth areas in the county.
 Second are plans for special functions, issues or services that are formally adopted as part of the Comprehensive Plan.
 Third are special purpose and function plans that are adopted separately from the Comprehensive Plan.
 These plans are prepared for varying geographic areas.
-Some are county-wide in scope, and some are for specific geographic areas.
+Some are county-wide in scope and some are for specific geographic areas.
 Each plan's geographic scope is identified in its description.
-Reference copies of many of the documents described below are available online.
+Reference copies of many of the documents described below are available at local libraries.

 A. CITY/COUNTY JOINT PLANS:

 Thurston County's County-Wide Planning Policies require that joint plans be developed for all urban growth areas around a city or town.
 Joint plans are adopted within this Comprehensive Plan, although they appear in separate documents.
 Joint plans serve as the comprehensive plan for the unincorporated portions of each city or town's urban growth area.
 Joint plans are developed by and adopted by both the city or town and the county.
+Joint plans are available for purchase or reference at the respective city hall or planning department.
+B. OTHER PLANS ADOPTED AS PART OF THE COMPREHENSIVE PLAN: